ToX82/logHappens/README.md

         "parser": "apache24"
     }

+Please visit [iconify.design](https://iconify.design/icon-sets/?query=logos%3Aapache) for more icons.

 ##### Can I share a new parser file?

 Of course!
-As you see, I have placed apache24, CakePHP 3.x and CodeIgniter log files in the `parsers` folder.
+As you can see, there are `apache24`, `CakePHP 3.x` and `CodeIgniter` files in the `parsers` folder.
 If you have created your own routine, please send it to me, I will be more than happy to add it to the other parsers!

 ##### What does it look like?